knetikmedia/knetikcloud-csharp-net20-client/docs/ContentArticlesApi.md

 <a name="createarticletemplate"></a>
 # **CreateArticleTemplate**
-> ModelTemplateResource CreateArticleTemplate (ModelTemplateResource articleTemplateResource)
+> TemplateResource CreateArticleTemplate (TemplateResource articleTemplateResource)

 Create an article template